gear

 Roland Space Echo Roland RE-201 Space Echo

-Combines analog tape delay with spring reverb for anything from slapback to psychedelic chaos a la Radiohead or Bowie.
-Sci-fi pitch shifting and self-oscillation, plus head combinations.
+Combines analog tape delay with spring reverb, from slapback to psychedelic chaos a la Radiohead or Bowie.
+Sci-fi pitch shifting and self-oscillation, head combos.

 The first digital effects box, with pitch, delay, and modulation.
 Intervals can be MIDI controlled.